-After the wine has reduced I add the chicken stock, either homemade chicken stock or low-sodium store-bought stock with added unflavored gelatin.
-I then allow the chicken stock to reduce until the pan sauce is looking thick and sticky before adding a few pats of butter.
+I then allow the chicken stock to reduce until the pan sauce looks thick and sticky, before adding a few pats of butter.
 The combination of stirring, swirling the pan, and vigorous bubbling will emulsify the butter into the sauce, breaking it up into tiny droplets that are then distributed throughout the liquid.

 A properly emulsified sauce will look creamy, thick, and opaque, and in order for that to happen, it needs to contain enough water.
 If the pan sauce looks greasy, it's broken—too much water has evaporated from the sauce, and it has over-reduced.

 Just like in a vinaigrette, in which oil is whisked into vinegar, butter is scattered throughout the liquid phase of the sauce.
 The concentrated proteins and sugars from the chicken stock and wine act like chaperones at a school dance, keeping the fat from coalescing and breaking out of the water phase of the sauce.
 But without enough water, there isn’t even a party.